 If you've ever used your Cricut machine to draw/write, this process is very similar.
 If you haven't already uploaded the label file, follow the steps above and do that now.
 Select the type of labels you want to use and delete the rest.

-Size the labels to the size you need them and now we’re going to add text.
-Any time I’m using writing with my Cricut machine, I like to have everything laid out at once on my canvas.
-Especially if the writing pieces all go to one project or will be together in an area.
+Size the labels to the size you need, and then we'll add text.
+Whenever I'm writing with my Cricut machine, I like to have everything laid out at once on my canvas, especially if the writing pieces all go to one project or will be together in an area.

-I am going to duplicate my label so I have as many copies for my project as I need on the canvas and that they’re all sized correctly.
+I am going to duplicate my label so I have as many copies of it on the canvas as I need, and they're all sized correctly.

 How To Find A Writing Font In Design Space

 To begin, add a text box to your canvas.
-Type out the word you want to be written and then we can go look at the font options.
+Type the word you want written, and then we can look at the font options.
 The best fonts for writing with pens are writing fonts.

-When it comes to selecting our font we want to filter the font to a writing font.
-I like to use Cricut fonts for writing because they’re easy to find under the writing filter.
-If you’re using system fonts or fonts you’ve uploaded you want to find a single-line font.
+When selecting our font, we want to filter to writing fonts.
+I like to use Cricut fonts for writing because they're easy to find under the writing filter.
+If you're using system fonts or fonts you've uploaded, you want to find a single-line font.

-Once you have all the filters set up you can choose a font you think you will like.
+Once you have all the filters set up, you can choose a font you like.
 The fonts will look slightly different when added to the canvas and changed to a writing font.
-I’m choosing the font BFC Love Quinn.
+I'm selecting the font BFC Love Quinn.

-We want to change our operation type to “draw” and then select “pen”.
-We then want to change our style to writing.
+We want to change our Operation type to “Draw” and then select “Pen”.
+We then want to switch to “Writing.”
 Both of these options are in the top toolbar.

-Once I have my font chosen I like to type out all of my labels and then decide on a font size.
-If your labels are going to be in the same area, you don’t want to have a variety of different font sizes and longer words may not fit your label the same as shorter words in the same font.
+Once I have my font selected, I like to type out all of my labels and then decide on a font size.
+If your labels are going to be in the same area, you don't want to have a variety of different font sizes, and longer words may not fit your label the same as shorter words in the same font.

 How To Check Font Size In Design Space

 Up in the top toolbar, when working with text, you will see a font size option.
-This is the best way to make sure your font size is the same.
-I don’t recommend just adjusting the height and width because that can distort the font.
+This is the best way to ensure your font size stays the same.
+I don't recommend just adjusting the height and width because that can distort the font.

-To check that your word fits on your label, we want to select the layer with the word and the label, and then in the top toolbar select align and center.
+To check that your word fits on your label, select the layer with the word and the label, then in the top toolbar choose “Align” and “Center.”

 Repeat this for each of your labels.
-If all the words fit with the font and font size you’ve selected, you’re good to go.
-If they don’t, repeat the process of resizing your text and then align/center.
+If all the words fit with the font and font size you've selected, you're good to go.
+If they don't, repeat the resizing process, then align/center.

 How To Make Sure Your Text Appears On Your Label

-To make sure your text is written on the label exactly where you have it set on the canvas, you need to select both the text and label and attach them both.
+To make sure your text is written exactly where you set it on the canvas, select both the text and label, then attach them.

-If you don’t attach both layers, on the mat screen you’ll see that your label is cutting out and then your text is written in a different location.
+If you don't attach both layers to the mat screen, you'll see that your label is cutting out, and then your text is written in a different location.
 To ensure the writing is where you want it, attach both layers.

 How To Draw And Cut With A Cricut Machine

-Once you’ve confirmed that your design is set up how you want on the mat screen, select continue and then connect to your machine.
-Select the material you’re using and then follow the steps on the screen.
+Once you've confirmed that your design is set up as you want on the mat screen, select continue, then connect to your machine.
+Select the material you're using and then follow the steps on the screen.

 NOTE: Cricut machines will always draw first.

-Maker machines and Explore machines have a clamp A and a clamp B. Your pen goes in clamp A and the blade in clamp B. The Joy only has one clamp and you would add your pen first as you are prompted to add it in Design Space.
-Once the machine is done writing, you’ll remove the pen and add the blade.
+Maker machines and Explore machines have a clamp A and a clamp B. Your pen goes into clamp A, and the blade into clamp B. The Joy only has one clamp, and you would add your pen first, as prompted in Design Space.
+Once the machine is done writing, you'll remove the pen and add the blade.

-Both Writable Vinyl and Sticker Cardstock will be loaded into your machine face-side up.
-If you’re using a Cricut Mat, you’ll add the material to the mat right side up.
-When cutting matless you’ll load the material right side up right into the machine.
+Both Writable Vinyl and Sticker Cardstock will be loaded into your machine, face-up.
+If you're using a Cricut Mat, you'll add the material to the mat right side up.
+When cutting matless, you'll load the material right-side up into the machine.

-If you’re using Maker or Explore machines, your Cricut will draw and then cut automatically.
-Once your machine is done drawing and cutting, press Unload.
+If you're using Maker or Explore machines, your Cricut will automatically draw and cut.
+Once your machine is done drawing and cutting, press “Unload.”

 How To Weed And Apply Writable Labels And Sticker Cardstock Labels